On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

-The implication $(ii)\Rightarrow(i)$ follows from the Lemma 3.11 in \cite{I_max} that says that $\nu_E\leq \nu_F$ implies $\overline{N}_F\cont\overline{N}_E$.
+\begin{proof} Lemma 3.11 in \cite{I_max} says that in our case $\nu_E\leq \nu_F$ implies $\overline{N}_F\cont\overline{N}_E$.
 Then, by Theorem \ref{theo:wedge_exist} we have a convergent wedge realizing the adjacency and by the previous proposition we can suppose that the wedge doesn't have returns and then gives a deformation of parametrizations whose generic type is the one associated to $E$. \end{proof}